ddmitov/perl-executing-browser/README.md

 ## Target Audience
 * Perl 5 enthusiasts and developers creating custom desktop applications including rich/thick/fat clients
-* DevOps people developing custom Perl-based GUI monitoring and administration solutions
+* DevOps people in need of custom Perl-based GUI monitoring and administration solutions
 * Perl 5 enthusiasts and developers willing to use the built-in Perl debugger in graphical mode

 ## Features